dhthwy/r/README.md

 I can't further insult my well being with a scrap.

+Maybe in the beginning it would've been what I needed... but not after everything.

 If I can come up with the strength.
 I'll find someone who can care for me the way any human being deserves.
 "